WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Troubleshooting/index.md

 Use the `meadow file write -f [Filename]` command to deploy each of the required files to Meadow.

 Follow this by checking that the files have been deployed using the `meadow file list` command and if everything looks good then re-enable execution of the application using the `meadow mono enable` command.

+### Advanced OS Deployment Troubleshooting

+An [Advanced OS Deployment Troubleshooting Guide](http://developer.wildernesslabs.co/Meadow/Meadow_Basics/Troubleshooting/MeadowOSDeployment/) is also available should the above steps not resolve your issue.